 For most adults who consume a high-quality varied diet, it should be possible to obtain enough zinc from food, especially if a person eats the foods highest in zinc, like oysters and meats.

-Oysters are the highest natural source of zinc with 10x the level of zinc of next highest source (beef).
+Oysters are the highest natural source of zinc with 10x the level of zinc of the next highest source (beef).
 In fact, one oyster contains enough zinc to meet the recommended daily consumption and a 3 ounce serving of oysters contains 74 mg of zinc compared to 7 mg in 3 ounces of beef.

 Other great food sources of zinc include: